Cognitive Behavioural Therapy

-What is Cognitive Behavioral Therapy (CBT) and how to find a CBT therapist
+What is Cognitive Behavioural Therapy (CBT) and how to find a CBT therapist

-Cognitive behavioral therapy (CBT) is a type of psychological talking therapy treatment that helps patients to understand the thoughts, beliefs and attitudes that influence their feelings and behaviors.
-Placing emphasis on the here and now, a qualified cognitive behavioral therapist can help you break down your problems into smaller, more manageable parts.
-Cognitive behavior therapists will work with you to agree established goals for the therapy.
+Cognitive behavioural therapy (CBT) is a type of psychological talking therapy treatment that helps patients to understand the thoughts, beliefs and attitudes that influence their feelings and behaviours.
+Placing emphasis on the here and now, a qualified cognitive behavioural therapist can help you break down your problems into smaller, more manageable parts.
+Cognitive behaviour therapists will work with you to agree established goals for the therapy.

 CBT is usually short-term and focuses specifically on helping to deal with a specific problem or difficulty.
-Cognitive Behavioral Therapy sessions are straightforward and accessible from any location via Skype.
+Cognitive Behavioural Therapy sessions are straightforward and accessible from any location via Skype.

 How does CBT work?

-Cognitive behavioral therapy can help you to become more aware of your thought patterns and how these affect your emotions and behaviors.
-It emphasizes identifying, challenging and changing negative thought patterns so that you can challenge your thoughts about situations and become more aware of how your thinking might be determining how you view the world and how you behave.
+Cognitive behavioural therapy can help you to become more aware of your thought patterns and how these affect your emotions and behaviours.
+It emphasises identifying, challenging and changing negative thought patterns so that you can challenge your thoughts about situations and become more aware of how your thinking might be determining how you view the world and how you behave.

 What can CBT help with?